New readers: This is part 2 of the Our Story series. If you haven’t read part 1, I suggest you do that first and then come back here. 🙂

 And then… I did nothing about it for several years.

-- I assumed that we would have to make many sacrifices and deprive ourselves to get to FI.
+I was also not willing to make too many sacrifices to get to FI at the time.
 Since my job was already making me miserable, I didn’t want the path to FI to make me even more miserable.

 The Loser’s Game